slatedocs/slate/source/includes/_introduction.md

 ### Application sends Update Request

 Data updates within a client application may occur due to direct interaction, indirect user interaction or automation.
-Updated information that needs to be synchronized across applications is then sent to the School Agent.
+Updated information that needs to be synchronized across applications is then sent to the School Actor.

-### School Agent processes Update Request
+### School Actor processes Update Request

-The corresponding School Agent, having subscribed to the Update Requests queue, forms Update Decisions.
+The corresponding School Actor, having subscribed to the Update Requests queue, forms Update Decisions.
 The School Agent may make multiple Update Decisions in order to fully process a single Update Request, or it may simply discard the message and not react at all.

 <aside class="notice">